 Fig. 7.10.
-Small slabs for upgrading timber and earth structures of a person using the latrine.
+Small slabs for upgrading timber and earth structures

+The latrine slab should feel secure and should not deflect noticeably under the weight of a person using the latrine.
 It needs to be as clean and attractive as possible so that people feel comfortable using the latrine.
 There is then much less chance of the latrine being misused or fouled.